svn2github/nyquist/Readme.txt

 IMPLEMENTATION STATUS
 =====================

+Version 3.11e provides:
-Version 3.11b provides:
+    Works again as 64-bit executable on Windows 10 Version 3.11b provides:
     fix to FFT, apparently only affects only 64-bit Windows improved formatting of reference manual (PDF) and minor